 What are the best paths toward long term shareholder value creation for dealmakers?
 With additional challenges and increased risk in every transaction, how have dealmakers refreshed their toolbox of risk mitigation strategies and insurance to protect themselves from deal announcement to close?

 Join The Deal and a roster of senior corporate executives, private equity and institutional investors, and corporate advisers for The Deal Economy.
-This virtual event features a week of online sessions exploring the opportunities, obstacles and risks dealmakers face in the current environment and how to navigate through them.
+This virtual event features four days of online sessions exploring the opportunities, obstacles and risks dealmakers face in the current environment and how to navigate through them.

-The Deal Economy: Predictions and Perspectives features daily broadcasts of panel sessions and interviews, and your registration provides access to the entire week of sessions.
+The Deal Economy: Predictions and Perspectives features daily broadcasts of panel sessions and interviews, and your registration provides access to all of the sessions.
 You can view them live as they happen or on demand at a time that is convenient for you.

 Covid-19 has impacted everything from the way we work, the way we shop, the way we socialize and, in many ways, the way M&A and private equity transactions are carried out.
 What does the dealmaking landscape look like as we rebound from the coronavirus pandemic and head into 2021?
 Sectors including software-as- a-service, healthcare IT, logistics and business services are ripe for private capital investment seeking to fund innovative companies, but how is transaction volume and pricing being affected by the current market volatility?
 What is the macroeconomic effect on dealmaking around the globe, and what geographic areas are most at risk?
 What opportunities should dealmakers be looking for as we turn the corner and face the new normal of getting a deal done?

 Panelist: Jeffrey Armbrister, Global Head of Direct Equity Investments, Hamilton Lane

 Panelist: Michael Blankenship, Partner, Winston & Strawn